Package 'prismatic'

 Value

-a color object of same length as col.
+A color object of the same length as col.

 Source